-I have tried making them using butter but they are not the same.
-I won’t suggest another brand but I believe that using any kind of vegetable shortening will give the same result.
+If you cannot find spry, I won’t suggest another brand but I believe that using any kind of vegetable shortening will give the same result.

 Put them in an air tight container and keep them as long as you like.
 These get better and better as they age.

 They are so addictive that they will not last for long.

 The recipe is included in my cookbook Mint, Cinnamon & Blossom Water, Flavours of Cyprus, Kopiaste!

 - 350 grams (12.35 oz) spry (or other vegetable shortening)

 - 900 grams (2 lbs) all purpose flour

 - ½ tsp vanilla essence

 - ¼ cup V.S.O.P.
 Cypriot brandy